sameer-goel/aws-machine-learning/04_Model-Evaluation.md

 - RECALL (Type 1 error) is important here

 Q. Model is ok to predict to get false cases but
-- FP is big deal and should be less
+- FP is big deal and should be less, Falsely identifying spam as positive.